-Specialisation: Financial Mathematics
+Specialisation: Financial Technology

-Through MISCADA’s FinMath specialisation, students will be introduced to the mathematical principles behind modern financial markets.
+Through MISCADA’s FinTech specialisation, students will be introduced to the mathematical principles behind modern financial markets.
 Financial mathematics draws on tools from probability theory, statistics, partial differential equations, and scientific computing, and is widely used in investment banks, hedge funds, insurance companies, corporate treasuries, and regulatory agencies to solve such problems as derivative pricing, portfolio selection, and risk management.

-The FinMath specialisation has a very strong mathematical flavour and educates students who will later on work within the quantitative divisions of fintech companies.
+The FinTech specialisation has a very strong mathematical flavour and educates students who will later on work within the quantitative divisions of fintech companies.
 To succeed, you need a very strong mathematical background (BSc in maths in recommended).

 Preparation/Reading list